-Large and sustained federal budget deficits are harmful to the fiscal health of the United States.
-Yet policymakers struggle with reining in the red ink.
+Large and sustained federal budget deficits are harmful to the fiscal health of the United States, yet policymakers struggle with reining in the red ink.
 Even as the U.S. economy expands, the federal government continues to run large and growing budget deficits that will soon exceed $1 trillion per year.
 It is an ominous trend.
-BPC’s economic policy team analyzes the government’s running budget deficit on a monthly basis, using data from the Congressional Budget Office’s Monthly Budget Review.
-This BPC tracker is updated every month.
+BPC’s economic policy team analyzes the government’s running budget deficit and updates the Deficit Tracker every month.

 September 10, 2018